Kofi Annan International Peacekeeping Training Centre

 The Kofi Annan International Peacekeeping Training Centre (KAIPTC) is a training centre based in Ghana which provides training and research in peacekeeping and peaceoperations.
 Established in 1998, headed by Maj-Gen. Clayton Yaache, it formally began operations in 2002.
 KAIPTC commenced its first full annual training and education cycle in March 2004, and has since expanded its curriculum to more than twenty different courses.
+The Centre is one three (3) Peacekeeping Training Centres of Excellence mandated by the Economic Community of West African States (ECOWAS) to offer training in peacekeeping and Peace Support Operations (PSO) in Africa.

 Objectives

 The Centre announces its broad objectives as: